 Oral cancer

-Oral cancer is a disease when malignant cells are found in the tissue of the lips or mouth.
-The oral cavity includes: the front two-thirds of the tongue, the upper and lower gums (the Gingiva), the lining of the inside of the cheeks and lips (the Buccal Mucosa), the bottom of the mouth under the tongue, the bony top of the mouth (the hard Palate), and the small area behind the wisdom teeth (the Retromolar Trigone).Early Warning Signs of Oral Cancer* Any sores on the face, neck or mouth that does not heal within two weeks.* Swelling, lumps or bumps on the lips, gums or other areas inside the mouth.* White, red, or dark patches in the mouth.
+Oral cancer is a disease that occurs when malignant cells are found in the tissue of the lips or mouth.
+The oral cavity includes the front two-thirds of the tongue, the upper and lower gums (the Gingiva), the lining of the inside of the cheeks and lips (the Buccal Mucosa), the bottom of the mouth under the tongue, the bony top of the mouth (the hard Palate), and the small area behind the wisdom teeth (the Retroolar Trimone)Early Warning Signs of Oral Cancer* Any sores on the face, neck or mouth, that do not heal within two weeks.* Swelling, lumps, or bumps on the lips, gums or other, areas inside the mouth.* White, red, or dark patches in the mouth.

 * Repeated bleeding in the mouth.